NormanTUD/MayhemMonkey/README.md

 ## Contributing

 If you want to contribute to the development of MayhemMonkey, you can open a pull request or file an issue on GitHub.

-# Caveats

-Load this as last module, as currently, all imports will fail when this module is loaded.